Last updated: October 2021

 - In the event of referral to a surgical facility, difficult transport conditions may aggravate the bleeding: the patient should have an IV line and/or be accompanied by family members who are potential blood donors.

-– If available, POCUS1 : perform FAST to evaluate for free fluid and/or urological abnormalities; perform pelvic views to evaluate for uterine and/or adnexal pathologies.
+- If available, POCUS a Citation a.
+POCUS should only be performed and interpreted by trained clinicians. : perform FAST to evaluate for free fluid and/or urological abnormalities; perform pelvic views to evaluate for uterine and/or adnexal pathologies.

 According to clinical examination